daisygao/OnlineJudge/leetcode/README.md

 House Robber: DP two params in equation = two variables

-House Robber III: recursive + hash
+House Robber III: * 1) tree dp, store more state 2) recursive + hash

 Implement Stack Using Queues: brilliant idea to use only one queue...making push() an O(n) operation...